neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 [^lgic-wiki]: Image from [wiki](https://en.wikipedia.org/wiki/File:LGIC.png)

-Neurons effect each other via synapses.
-There are neurons *before* (pre-synaptic) and neurons *after* (post-synaptic) synapses.
-Specifically:
-1. Voltage spikes in a "pre"-synaptic neuron cause the release of molecules (neurotransmitters and/or neuromodulators).
-Different types of neurons have different neurotransmitters.
-2. Synaptic events change ion permeability in a "post"-synaptic neuron.
-Receptors (membrane proteins) are permeable only to specific ions and only when they bind specific molecules.
-Different types of neurons have different receptors.

 For a neurotransmitter to change ion permeability of a neuron, the neuron must have receptors for the neurotransmitter.
 Two broad types of neurotransmitter-receptor pairs are *excitatory* and *inhibitory*.